Nukesor/webhook-server/README.md

 ```

-If you don't need templating, you can also send a simple GET request:
+If you don't need templating, you can send a simple GET request:

 ```
 http GET localhost:8000/ls Authorization:'Basic dGVzdDp0ZXN0dGVzdA=='